 - Transport #5

 This is no surprise that Seattle ranks first in sustainability with parks and forests all around the city.
 Seattle has the lowest air conditioner usage in the entire USA and a high standard of public transportation.
-Privately owned cars have to pass regular emission checks to reduce the city’s greenhouse gas emissions and maintain the air quality.
+Privately owned cars must pass regular emission checks to reduce the city’s greenhouse gas emissions and maintain air quality.
 The city of Seattle has the highest number of LEED energy-efficient certified buildings.

 - Environment #2